jakenash12/Aus-Invasions-2023-Course/Aus_ITSPipeline.md

   --p-n-jobs -1
 ```

+### ExportData
-### ExportData - converts QIIME2 format files into tsv files that can be downloaded and read into R for statistics
+Converts QIIME2 format files into tsv files that can be downloaded and read into R for statistics
 ```
 #!/bin/bash
 #SBATCH -o slurm-%j-ExportQIIME.out